Dan Schneider: Career

+1984–1994: Career beginnings and acting roles

-In 1986, Schneider played Dennis Blunden on the ABC television sitcom Head of the Class.
+In the 1980s, Schneider appeared in minor roles in several films including the teen comedies Making the Grade (1984) starring Judd Nelson, and Better Off Dead (1985) with John Cusack.
+He also acted in comedy Hot Resort (1985), the romantic comedy Happy Together (1989) starring Patrick Dempsey, the comedy The Big Picture (1989) with Kevin Bacon and the drama Listen to Me (1989).
+In 1986, he played Dennis Blunden on the ABC television sitcom Head of the Class.
 The series ran for five seasons from 1986 to 1991.
-In 1993, Schneider starred in the series Home Free, and in 1994, he played Shawn Eckhardt in Tonya & Nancy: The Inside Story, one of two made-for-television films about the Tonya Harding–Nancy Kerrigan scandal.
+In 1993, he starred in the series Home Free.

-Schneider has made cameo appearances in TV series that he has helped to create/produce: In All That (and its subsequent film Good Burger), Kenan & Kel, The Amanda Show, Zoey 101, iCarly, and Henry Danger.
-Schneider also does voice overs in many projects.
+Schneider co-hosted the 1988 Kids' Choice Awards, where he met Nickelodeon development executive Albie Hecht.
+In 1994, he played Shawn Eckardt in Tonya & Nancy: The Inside Story, one of two made-for-television films about the Tonya Harding–Nancy Kerrigan scandal.
+Schneider has made cameo appearances in TV series that he has helped to create and/or produce: All That, and its subsequent film Good Burger, Kenan & Kel, The Amanda Show, Zoey 101, iCarly, and Henry Danger.
+Schneider also does voice-overs in many projects.

-Writing and producing career

-Television series (1988–present)

-In 1988, Schneider co-hosted the second annual Nickelodeon Kids' Choice Awards, where he met Albie Hecht, a development executive for Nickelodeon.
+1993–2019: Nickelodeon showrunner

 In 1993, Hecht, now head of production for the network, hired Schneider to work on a new sketch-comedy show for children called All That.
 After writing the pilot episode, Schneider worked as producer, executive producer, and writer on the show.
-Schneider quit All That after the first four seasons to run The Amanda Show.
+Schneider quit All That after the fourth season to run The Amanda Show (1999–2002) starring Amanda Bynes.
 The show's ratings soon declined, and it was cancelled in the 2000–2001 season.
+Schneider himself often appeared on The Amanda Show as a frustrated old man who was frequently the victim of strange prank phone calls.
 Nickelodeon then asked Schneider to come back and revamp All That in 2001.
 Schneider agreed, and All That returned to Nickelodeon in 2002.
 It ran for another four seasons until 2005, bringing All That to the end of its 10-season run.